togrupe/dlive-midi-tools/README.md

 Have fun!

 ## Feedback
-If you want to send feedback, please use the following mail address: <br>
+If you want to give feedback, report an issue or contribute (new ideas, coding, testing, documentation) please use the following mail address: <br>
 dmt@liveworks-vt.de

 ## Release Notes